AJL-National Herald Panchkula land grab case: Current status

 On 1 December 2018, CBI filed the chargesheet against Hooda, Moti Lal Vohra and AJL Ltd for the allotment of 3360 sqm plot in Sector 6 in 2005 in violation of the rules.
 As per the chargesheet, the plot was originally allotted in 1982, but allotment automatically lapsed as no construction was carried out within the prescribed ten years, resulting in HUDA (now called HSVP) retaking the ownership of the plot in 1992.
 Chargesheet states that Bhupinder Singh Hooda, who was then chairman of HUDA and chief minister of Haryana, re-allotted the plot in 2005 at 1982 price with interest by violating the rules, resulting in loss of INR 620,000 to the govt of Haryana.
 On 3 December 2018, ED also attached the said plot under the Prevention of Money Laundering Act.

 In a big blow to the Gandhis, the Enforcement Directorate permanently attached properties worth Rs.64 crore in the National Herald land grab Case in May 2019.

+On 25 February 2026, the Punjab and Haryana High Court dismissed the case related to the Panchkula land allotment, holding that no prima facie case was made out.
+The court granted relief to Bhupinder Singh Hooda and Associated Journals Limited, effectively giving them a clean chit in the matter.